 8) The Industrial Revolution: Aristocratic vs. Middle-Class Values

 9) The Organization of the School System

 This proposal is targeted to students with a diverse pool of skills.
 For the first part, we mainly need an econ/stats student with skills in data collection and basic econometric analysis.
-Knowledge of Stata and ability to merge datasets are important for one of the three positions.
+Knowledge of Stata and ability to merge datasets are important for one of the positions.
 The second part is more interdisciplinary.
-Ideally we would like to have two students with a broad knowledge basis in social sciences (economics, sociology, child psychology, modern history).
+Ideally, we would like to have one student with a broad knowledge basis in social sciences (economics, sociology, child psychology, modern history).
 Language and editorial skills are also useful.
 The book project also requires some data work, so some knowledge of statistics an econometrics is also advisable for one of the two candidates.
-We expect the students to work in team and assist each other.
+We expect the students to work in a team and assist each other.